asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 		- UAVSAR: collectionName=ABoVE
 		- AIRSAR: collectionName=collectionName=Akiyoshi,+Japan

+- maxDoppler
+	- Doppler provides an indication of how much the look direction deviates from the ideal perpendicular flight direction acquisition.
+	- Example:
+		- maxDoppler=1500 or maxDoppler=1500.5

+- minDoppler
+	- Doppler provides an indication of how much the look direction deviates from the ideal perpendicular flight direction acquisition.
+	- Example:
+		- minDoppler=100 or minDoppler=1500.5

+- maxFaradayRotation
+	- Rotation of the polarization plane of the radar signal impacts imagery.
+HH and HV signals become mixed.
+One-way rotations exceeding 5° are likely to significantly reduce the accuracy of geophysical parameter recovery, such as forest biomass.
+	- Example:
+		- maxFaradayRotation=3.5

+- minFaradayRotation
+	- Rotation of the polarization plane of the radar signal impacts imagery.
+HH and HV signals become mixed.
+One-way rotations exceeding 5° are likely to significantly reduce the accuracy of geophysical parameter recovery, such as forest biomass.
+	- Example:
+		- minFaradayRotation=2

 - flightDirection
 	- Satellite orbit direction during data acquisition.
 You may specify a single value.
 	- Example: